CERAWeek 2025 (Houston): The energy transition meets the AI power surge

 At CERAWeek 2025, energy heavyweights wrestle with LNG cycles, grid build‑out, CCUS reality, and the data‑center wave that’s redrawing power demand.

-CERAWeek is the Davos of energy: ministers, majors, financiers and a flotilla of consultants descending on downtown Houston.
-In 2025 the show’s agenda clicked into focus: how to build power capacity fast enough for AI/data centers while keeping energy security and emissions targets intact.
-If last year was about narrative, this year is about steel, transformers and rights‑of‑way.
+CERAWeek is energy’s Davos—ministers, majors, financiers and an armada of consultants swarming downtown Houston.
+In 2025 the agenda finally clicked: how to add terawatts of capacity fast enough for AI/data centres without blowing up energy security or emissions targets.
+Last year was narrative.
+This year was steel, transformers and rights-of-way.

 The three elephants in the ballroom

-1. AI eats power.
-Hyperscalers’ procurement teams spent the week speed‑dating utilities for multi‑gigawatt pipelines.
-The constraints are not PPAs; they’re interconnection queues, long‑lead transformers, and gas peaker permits to keep capacity factors honest.
-Nuclear re‑entered polite conversation, not as ideology but as baseload scaffolding for 24/7 clean power claims.
+Hyperscalers spent the week speed-dating utilities for multi-gigawatt pipelines.
+The constraints aren’t PPAs; they’re interconnection queues, long-lead transformers, and permits for firming capacity so 24/7 claims survive scrutiny.
+Nuclear slid back into polite conversation—not as ideology, but as baseload scaffolding for “clean firm” portfolios that have to clear audits as well as press releases.

-2. LNG’s steady drumbeat.
-With geopolitics still messy, LNG remains the flex fuel keeping lights on during wind/solar lulls and coal exits.
-The subtext: methane management and scope 1–3 disclosures now affect financing terms.
-The projects that win show credible methane abatement and market‑aligned offtake.
+With geopolitics still messy, LNG kept its crown as the flex fuel smoothing wind/solar lulls and coal exits.
+The subtext moved from PR to finance: methane management and Scope 1–3 disclosure are now credit questions.
+Projects that win show credible abatement and market-aligned offtake, not just geography and steel.

-3. CCUS without the fairy dust.
-The mood shifted from moonshots to brownfield retrofits, CO₂ pipeline corridors, and industrial clusters where capture + utilization pencil out.
-Tax credits help, but capex discipline rules.
+The mood shifted from moonshots to brownfield retrofits, CO₂ pipeline corridors, and industrial clusters where capture + utilization actually pencil.
+Tax credits help, but capex discipline rules—with investors asking for throughput, uptime and signed hosts before they ink term sheets.

 The grid build-out obsession

 Transmission is the choke point.
-Policy panels wrestled with permitting reform, cost allocation, and advanced conductors that squeeze more out of existing corridors.
-On the distribution edge, utilities talked non‑wires alternatives and DER orchestration to shave peaks without waiting a decade for new lines.
+Panels wrestled with permitting reform, cost allocation, and reconductoring with advanced conductors to squeeze more out of existing corridors while greenfield lines crawl.
+On the distribution edge, utilities swapped notes on non-wires alternatives and DER orchestration to shave peaks now, not in 2030.
+Translation: the cheapest capacity this decade might be smarter wires, not new wires.

 What actually shipped (or will)

-• Gas peakers with CCS‑readiness: not always capturing on day one, but designed for later retrofits.
+• Gas peakers with CCS-readiness: Not always capturing on day one, but pre-engineered for retrofit as policy and hub infrastructure catch up.

-• Build for interconnection reality: site where the queue is shorter, plan for grid‑forming inverters, and partner early with utilities.
+• Build for interconnection reality.
+Site where queues are shorter, design for grid-forming inverters, and partner early with the wires company.

-• Measure methane if you touch gas—satellites, aerial, continuous monitors.
-If you can’t measure, financiers will assume the worst.
+• Measure methane if you touch gas.
+Satellites, aerial, continuous monitors—if you can’t measure, lenders assume the worst.

-• Design CCUS or hydrogen projects around industrial clusters where offtake is hardwired.
-Lone‑wolf projects are tourist traps.
+• Cluster or bust for CCUS/H₂.
+Design around industrial clusters and CO₂ corridors where offtake and transport are hard-wired; lone-wolf projects are tourist traps.

 The geopolitics layer

-Energy security is back in boardroom bold.
-Sanctions, shipping risk and the global south’s demand growth shape capital flows as much as ESG scorecards.
-The smartest players are hedging: diversified fuels, diversified routes, diversified politics.
+Energy security is back in bold on board slides.
+Sanctions, shipping risk, and Global South demand are steering capital as much as ESG scorecards.
+The smartest players hedged across fuels, routes, and politics—and treated disclosure as table stakes, not optional.